shamli1997/inrix_hack23_talk_data_to_me/readme.md

 ## Project Overview

 Talk Data to Me is a voice assistant system designed to enhance your daily commute and provide valuable information and services based on your needs.
-The project integrates INRIX technologies to offer a seamless and personalized experience during your journey.
+The project integrates INRIX APIs with other Public APIs to offer a seamless and personalized experience during your journey.

 ## User Journey